misheska/misheska.github.com/source/_posts/2013-02-24-using-rbenv-to-manage-multiple-versions-of-ruby.markdown

 ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"
 ```

-Next run <code>brew doctor</code> and address any issues it discovers.
+Run <code>brew doctor</code> and address any issues it discovers.
 When
 all is well, you should see:

 ```